-- Have earned a bachelor's degree from an accredited institution and - Earn a GPA of 3.0 or better in all upper division course work and - Obtain a letter of recommendation from a faculty member at their undergraduate institution or from a supervisor and - Submission of a current resume and - Demonstrate graduate level writing competency by submitting a letter-of-intent not to exceed three double-spaced pages explaining how earning the Master of Public Administration is consistent with long-term career goals.
+- Have earned a bachelor's degree from an accredited institution; - Have a GPA of 3.0 or better in all upper division (undergraduate) course work; - Because of the highly competitive applicant pool, students who have a GPA less than 3.5 are strongly encouraged to take the Graduate Record Examination (GRE) and submit the score by the application deadline; - Submit three academic or professional letters of recommendation from faculty members at their undergraduate institution or from employment supervisors; - Submit a current resume; and - Demonstrate graduate level writing competency and interest in public service values by submitting a letter-of-intent not to exceed three double-spaced pages explaining how earning the Master of Public Administration is consistent with long-term career goals.
+Students may also use this letter to discuss their passion for public issues or policies and to communicate to the admission committee if they feel that their admission file does not properly reflect their potential to succeed in graduate school.